Compliance Guides & Building Standards

 The Deemed-to-Satisfy pathway is prescriptive.
 The NCC tells you exactly what to use, how to apply it, and what rates to hit.
 Do that, and you’re compliant.
 It’s how the overwhelming majority of bathroom renovations are built.

 The Performance pathway lets you demonstrate compliance differently — instead of following prescriptive rules, you show that your approach achieves the same outcome by another means.
 It requires specialist documentation, sometimes engineering sign-off, and a certifier to accept the case.
-It exists for unusual situations: heritage buildings, complex structures, anything where the standard DTS solution doesn't fit.
-For a typical bathroom reno, you'll never need to think about it.
+For a typical bathroom renovation, you’ll never need to think about it.

 What “Substantial Renovation” Means in Practice